 Could it be that the most productive way to spark world missions passion is to get people's hearts passionately in tune with God's heart or at least seeking God's heart?
 God doesn't ask His people to proclaim the Good News far and wide simply to keep us occupied.
 Doesn't He do it because H loves every single person on earth?
 Sadly, one-third of the world's population has never even heard the name "Jesus."

 People frequently profess to love God "with all our hearts."
-If a person is truly madly in love with God, shouldn't that person's passion for ends-f-the-earth evangelism line up with the burning desire God has for it?
+If a person is truly madly in love with God, shouldn't their passion for ends-f-the-earth evangelism line up with God's burning desire for it?

 Henry Martyn, missionary to India and Persia, captured this concept when he wrote, "The spirit of Christ is the spirit of missions.
 The nearer we get to Him, the more intensely missionary we become."

 To be sure, thinking about humanity's lost condition, hearing about staggering human needs, or being reminded that world evangelism is every Christian's duty may set some hearts on fire.
 Individually, however, each of those three beginning points will wind up being inadequate.
 Do we want to foster lasting world evangelism passion?
 If so, a call to get our hearts in tune with God's heart desire will likely be the most powerful and long-lasting foundation on which to make appeals for involvement in supporting ends-of-the-earth outreach.